 - provide evidence of having earned a Nursing degree from an accredited college or university (M.S.N. applicants must hold a B.S.N. with a minimum GPA of 3.0.
 Certificate applicants must hold an M.S.N. with a minimum GPA of 3.3.
-D.N.P. applicants entering with a B.S.N. as their highest credential must have a minimum 3.3 GPA, and D.N.P. applicants with an M.S.N. as their highest credential must have a minimum 3.5 GPA); - hold R.N. licensure; - hold liability/malpractice insurance; - provide two letters of recommendation from educators or employers who can attest to the applicant's potential for graduate work; - submit a 250- to 400-word essay indicating their motivation for seeking the degree and their postgraduate plans (D.N.P. applicants should also identify an area of interest for the final project in the essay); and - Family Nurse Practitioner degree and certificate program applicants must have two years of full-time experience or the equivalent before beginning practicum courses.
+D.N.P. applicants entering with a B.S.N. as their highest credential must have a minimum 3.3 GPA and must maintain a 3.5 GPA and be eligible for graduation as an M.S.N. prior to enrolling in NU 700-level courses.
+D.N.P. applicants with an M.S.N. as their highest credential must have a minimum 3.5 GPA); - hold an unrestricted R.N. license; - provide two letters of recommendation from professionals who can attest to the applicant's potential for graduate work.
+At least one recommendation should be from a direct supervisor; - submit a 250- to 500-word professional essay describing professional goals and motivation for seeking the degree; - D.N.P. applicants should identify an area of interest for their final project; and - Family Nurse Practitioner degree and certificate program applicants must have two years of full-time experience or the equivalent before beginning practicum courses.